-The current Program Administrator for the MACLP, Latina/o Emphasis Program is Daniel Tourn.
-The

-Program Administrator works with enrolled students and handles questions about classes, enrollment, registration, add/drop, challenge exams, enrolled student course waivers and other academic matters.
-In person office hours are available at the Irvine and West Los Angeles Graduate Campuses.
+The current Program Administrator for the MACLP, Latinx Emphasis Program is Liliana Vasquez.
+The Program Administrator works with enrolled students and handles questions about classes, enrollment, registration, add/drop, challenge exams, enrolled student course waivers and other academic matters.
+In person office hours are available at the Irvine Campus.